jorgemir/seh-next/content/home.md

   - description: 'The 2020 Champions Final Istanbul will be played at the Atatürk Olympic Stadium in Istanbul, Turkey on May 30th, 2020.'
     name: 2020 Champions Final Istanbul
     image: 'static/SEH/2020 Champions Final Istanbul /Ritz Istanbul/image001.jpg'
+    link: '/soccer/champions-league-final/'
   - description: 'The 2020 Summer Olympics will take place from July 24th to August 9th, 2020 in Tokyo, Japan.'
     name: 2020 Summer Olympics
     image: 'static/SEH/2020 Summer Olympics/Intercontinental Hotel Tokyo/image003.jpg'
-  - description: 'Super Bowl LIV will be in Miami, Florida in February 2020'
+  - description: 'Super Bowl LIV will be in Miami, Florida in February 2020.
+Hotels are selling out fast, yet we can secure you the best hotels in the area.
+Contact us now!'
     name: 2020 Superbowl Miami
     image: 'static/SEH/2020 Superbowl Miami/fwdmiami2020superbowlnobuedenrochotelscombined/Screenshot (23).png'
 ---